Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association

 where $C>0$ is an absolute constant and $\|F\|_{\mathrm{Lip},i}$ denotes the Lipschitz constant of $F$ with respect to its $i$-th argument.
 Subsequent work showed that \eqref{e:quasi-association} was sufficient to establish a variety of limit theorems (see \cite{bs07} for a textbook presentation), as well as being satisfied by systems exhibiting other forms of weak dependence, and so it became known as \emph{quasi-association}.

+Our goal is to replicate the arguments for quasi-associated block sums in the context of non-local functionals of Gaussian fields.
+To do so, we must establish three properties of such functionals: (i) quasi-association, (ii) approximate additivity and (iii) geometric stabilisation (explained below).

-\underline{Topological covariance formula:} Returning to the context of smooth Gaussian fields; \cite{bmr20} established a covariance formula for topological events under minimal smoothness and regularity conditions on the field.
-Their result can be roughly described as follows: given a $C^2$ field $f:\R^d\to\R$ and $t\in[0,1]$ we let
+\underline{Topological covariance formula:} In \cite{bmr20}, a general covariance formula for topological events related to smooth Gaussian fields was proven under minimal smoothness and regularity conditions on the field.
+The result can be roughly described as follows: given a $C^2$ field $f:\R^d\to\R$ and $t\in[0,1]$ we let

 where $\widetilde{f}$ is an independent copy of $f$.
 For $\ell\in\R$ fixed and $x,y\in\R^d$, the measure $\mu^t_{x,y}$ is defined as

 where $\det$ denotes the determinant, $H$ is an appropriate real-valued Borel function,